 Configuration

-Run multiple isolated server instances within a single Node.js process, each with its own ports, security policies, and route scopes.
+Run multiple isolated server instances within a single Node.js process, each with independent ports, security policies, caching strategies, and route scopes while sharing the same underlying system resources.

 Process Efficiency

-Shared memory and system overhead compared to independent processes.
+Shared memory and system overhead compared to running multiple independent Node.js processes.

 Network Isolation

-Different security levels for Admin vs Public APIs on distinct ports.
+Different security levels for Admin vs Public APIs on distinct ports within the same process.

 Unified Lifecycle